 Explicitly, this is the \'etale sheafification of the functor that sends a perfectoid space $Y$ over $K$ to the set of isomorphism classes of line bundles on the analytic adic space $X\times Y$.

 The first main result of this article is that this new diamantine Picard functor $\uPic^{\diamondsuit}_{X,\et}$ can be described in terms of the rigid analytic Picard functor $\uP_{X,\et}$.
-Let us first for simplicity assume that $\uP_{X,\et}$ is represented by a rigid space.
-In this case we show: \begin{Theorem} There is a natural isomorphism of sheaves on $\Perf_{K,\et}$
+For this introduction, let us for simplicity assume that $\uP_{X,\et}$ is represented by a rigid space.
+Then we show: \begin{Theorem} There is a natural isomorphism of sheaves on $\Perf_{K,\et}$

 that is, $\uP^{\diamondsuit}_{X,\et}$ is represented by the diamondification of the rigid analytic Picard functor. \end{Theorem} \begin{Corollary} If $X$ is connected and $x\in X(K)$ is a point, then for any perfectoid space $T$ over $K$, the isomorphism classes of line bundles on $X\times T$ that are trivial over $x\times T$ are in natural one-to-one correspondence with the morphisms of adic spaces $T\to \uP_{X,\et}$ over $K$. \end{Corollary}